Aircraft maintenance, storage and display hangars require durable, high-gloss, bright and light-reflective aircraft hangar floor coatings.

 - Polymer Floor Coating Systems: There’s no doubt a polymer floor coating system is the best option for an aircraft or maintenance hangar.
 The areas can be quite large and a liquid-applied floor is certainly the most overall time and cost-effective option.
 Additionally, polymer coatings offer superior durability, chemical-resistance and abrasion-resistance properties.
 But, like polished concrete, they are “slippery when wet”.

-So, how can a polymer floor be modified to address not only the required performance characteristics of the aviation hangar industry, but also address traditional safety concerns of high-gloss “slippery” floor coatings.
+So, how can a polymer floor be modified to address not only the required performance characteristics of the aviation hangar industry, but also address traditional safety concerns of high-gloss “slippery” aircraft hangar floor coatings?

 Some manufacturers have adopted the practice of broadcasting angular quartz aggregate, or “grit”, into the wet coating to increase slip-resistance properties.
 True, these aggregates enhance the safety characteristics of the floor, but because this “grit” is sharp and angular it greatly dulls the surface reflectivity and is very difficult to keep clean.